PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 an existing module owner.
 Focused tests freeze the complete order and both distinct terminal neighbors.
 The eventual phase should use a frozen ModelIR/ layout context and eleven stable IDs with direct imports only.

+That sequence now uses `TerminalAffineConcatSplitRecoveryContext` and eleven stable IDs in `passes/terminal_affine_concat_split_recovery_orchestration.py`.
+Every owner is a direct import and the historical lowerer helper is a four-line delegate.
+Both outer calls and their neighbors remain unchanged.
+Ordered stable-ID multiplicity handles owners shared with the preceding terminal slice/concat phase without losing execution-count guarantees.
+Focused, adjacent-owner, core, and TensorFlow-import-blocked suites pass.
+Characterize the neighboring SINet pre-add/resize sequence before the next extraction.